rdebusscher/pragmatic-microservices-lab/complex-concepts/ReadMe.md

 docker run -it --rm -p 8888:8888 path-finder
 ```
 * Make sure Path Finder is running by navigating to <http://localhost:8888/health>.
-* Please copy over cargo-tracker.war from the Maven Target directory to
+* Please copy over cargo-tracker.war from the Maven target directory to
 the project's [cargo-tracker/src/docker/](cargo-tracker/src/docker/) directory.
 * Open up the terminal and change directories to [cargo-tracker/src/docker/](cargo-tracker/src/docker/).
 * We will now build a Docker image for Cargo Tracker using: